mabruras/sqapi/sqapi/plugins/README.md

 All business logic is defined within the `__init__.py`, for the specific plugin.
 When a plugin is triggered, sqAPI looks for a definition of `execute`.
 If the `execute` function is not available, it will not import the module.

+Within the `execute` function, you configure, structure and store the data in any way you want.

 ##### Minimum setup
 The only required setup, is that the following method is defined, within `__init__.py`.